telerik/winforms-docs/controls/panorama/custom-tiles.md

 This article demonstrates how you can create custom tiles.
 The bellow sample code adds four elements to the tile.
 The result is shown in following screenshot.

->caption Figure 1: Custom Title.
+>caption Figure 1: Custom Title

 ![WinForms RadPanorama Custom Title](images/panorama-custom-tiles001.png)